Ckrielle/OnHacking/Boxes/LINUX.md

 We can also add a line with no password hash `echo 'hacker::0:0:Hacker:/root/bin/bash`, remove the x from the root user, or change our user's uid, gid, and home fields.
 Be careful however as this decreases the security of the system

 If **/etc/shadow** is readable, then we have the hashes of the users and we can easily crack them with **hashcat** or **JtR**.
 View [this](https://null-byte.wonderhowto.com/how-to/crack-shadow-hashes-after-getting-root-linux-system-0186386/) link to learn more on that.
 To identify the hash mode for the tools, use [hashid](https://github.com/psypanda/hashID)

+#### Sudo Shell Escaping

+One of the most important commands when privescing is `sudo -l`, showing the list of allowed commands for the invoking user on the host.
+The best way to exploit the binaries shown is with [gtfobins](https://gtfobins.github.io/).
+If something doesn't appear there, then we google it.